 - having difficulty performing at school or at work or in other areas of your life.

 - turning to alcohol or drugs to cope

 - having trouble coping with or participating in everyday activities

-It’s worth noting that many of the symptoms associated with mental illnesses can just as easily show up in everyday life, so it’s really important to seek advice from a mental health professional before making any conclusions about what’s going on.
+Many of the symptoms associated with mental illnesses can just as easily show up in everyday life, so it’s really important to seek advice from a mental health professional or GP before making any conclusions about what’s going on.

-If you experience any of these symptoms for more than two weeks, it doesn’t necessarily mean that there’s something serious going on, but it’s worth having a chat about it with someone you trust.
+If you experience any of these symptoms for more than two weeks (or earlier for psychosis), it doesn’t necessarily mean that there’s something serious going on, but it’s worth having a chat about it with someone you trust.
 If you’ve been experiencing a few of these symptoms over a long period of time, it’s a good idea to set up an appointment with your GP to talk it over.

 How to look after your mental health

-- Take regular exercise (to release endorphins that improve your mood).
+- Do regular exercise (to release endorphins that improve your mood).

 - Surround yourself with supportive people.